 Mamilla Hotel – Gorgeous newer hotel right near Jaffa gate, great restaurant Rooftop, indoor pool for hot days, attached to high-end Mamilla Mall

 King David Hotel – Classic luxury, reasonably close to the Old City, German Colony and Jaffa Street, outdoor pool, fantastic views from the back patio.
 This is a contender for the most famous hotel in Israel!

-Orient Hotel – Brand new, family-friendly location in the German Colony across from the First Station, huge selection of restaurants nearby, beautiful interior, stunning rooftop pool and dining patio
+Orient by Isrotel Jerusalem – Brand new, family-friendly location in the German Colony across from the First Station, huge selection of restaurants nearby, beautiful interior, stunning rooftop pool and dining patio

 Plan your trip to Israel